iokloud/iok-express/README.md

 ## Features

-* Scalable
+* Simple and Scalable.
 * HTTP and MQTT connections together.
 * MQTT 3.1 and 3.1.1 compliant.
-* Various storage options for QoS 1 offline packets, and subscriptions.
+* Sercured with authentication and passprot stertegies..
 * Usable inside ANY other Node.js app.

 ## Steps to run locally